 Questions About Growing Butternut Squash?

 Growing butternut squash has become a yearly tradition for many folks.
 That's probably because butternut squash are so easy to plant, maintain and harvest.
 They are also delicious to eat in a wide variety of recipes.
-The plants don't take up too much room in the garden and bush varieties can even be grown in containers.
+The plants can get large and lush and feature attractive blossoms that attract bees and butterflies to your garden.
+There are now bush varieties available that can even be grown in containers.

-After harvesting, butternut squash can be stored for several months in the right conditions.
-They can be mashed, fried, steamed, roasted, boiled, baked, stuffed and used to make soups and stews.
+After harvesting, butternut squash can be stored for several months in a cool spot like a root cellar.
+They also can be cooked and the flesh stored in the freezer for up to a year.
+Butternut squash are quite versatile and they can be mashed, fried, steamed, roasted, boiled, baked, stuffed and used to make soups and stews.

 Click on the following links to learn more about growing butternut squash.